 If you’re taking the skin off and/or just want to shred the whole chicken, the crock pot is the way to go!

 Also, if you are new to the “whole chicken” thing, make sure you remove any parts or bags from the inside of the chicken.
 I use my kitchen tongs for this because I don’t necessarily love digging inside chickens with my bare hands.

 After the chicken is cooked, we use the carcass to make chicken broth in the crockpot the next day.
 It’s completely worth roasting whole chickens just for the homemade broth!

 With our family of four, I usually have a day of leftovers from the chicken, too.
-And we have plenty of dinner recipes to use it for.
+And we have plenty of dinner recipes for that.

-Cooking whole chickens is a very cost-effective way to get a couple dinners and a few jars of chicken broth for your family.
-And when I keep hearing that broth is gut-healing and good for food allergies, that makes me want to keep up this routine!
+Cooking whole chickens is very cost-effective and provides a couple dinners and a few jars of chicken broth for the whole family.
+When I keep hearing that broth is gut-healing and good for food allergies, that makes me want to keep up this routine!

 Chicken Leftover Meals

 Chicken Rub Recipe